-On the edge of Strete and with spectacular sea views along the coastline between Slapton and Dartmouth, set above the road that connects them both, is this charming 1832 listed stone-built 'upside down' coach house sitting 400 metres above the nearest beach.
+' on the edge of Strete and with spectacular sea views along the coastline between Slapton and Dartmouth, set above the road (A379) that connects them both, is this charming 1832 listed stone-built 'upside down' coach house sitting 400 metres above the nearest beach.
 The good-sized, mainly lawned garden with patio (table/chairs) is private and has terrific views.
 Inside, stairs up to living/dining room with woodburner, TV/ DVD and views towards Start Point in one direction and the mouth of the Dart estuary in the other.
 Small, practical kitchen (slimline dishwasher, washer-drier, microwave).
-Downstairs, three bedrooms – a pretty double (5' bed) and two singles.
-Bathroom (suite plus bath-shower).
+Downstairs, three bedrooms ' a pretty double and two singles.
+Bathroom (suite with Japanese bath that's square and deep, plus bath-shower and hand-shower).
 A fabulous coastal spot at any time of year.

 |Size||Sleeps up to 4, 3 bedrooms|

 |Will consider||Short breaks (1-4 days)|

 |Family friendly||Great for children of all ages|